Plant Trials & Testing

 Proven Winners® isn't just our brand - it's our guiding principle.

 We devote an enormous amount of resources to trialing and testing every plant that is in consideration to join the Proven Winners ColorChoice line.
 It's the only way we can be sure that our shrubs outperform everything else on the market.
-On average, it takes 7-10 years for a shrub to go from when we first identify it as a plant of interest to offering liners for the first time.
-It's not an easy job: sometimes we have to throw out plants we love because they don't measure up, or don't bring something unique to market.
+On average, it takes 5-10 years for a shrub to go from when we first identify it as a plant of interest to offering liners in our catalog.
+It's not an easy job: about 85 percent of the plants we evaluate are rejected and discarded.
+They may be beautiful, but if they don't measure up, or don't bring something unique to market, there’s no point in keeping them.
 But our ruthlessness is your reward.
+Only the very best make the catalog.
 Our typical trial process works like this:

-If we have determined that we will move a selection toward introduction, our first step is to start to build numbers on it so that we can meet our customers' demand.
-Contrary to popular belief, it is never our desire to be sold out of anything - we'd always prefer to fill every order that comes in for a plant.
-Our growers will grow on larger plants in the greenhouse then plant them into our fields or a quonset to serve as mother plants.
-We start taking and rooting cuttings as soon as possible to build up a good supply.
+If we have determined that we will move a selection toward introduction, we start building liner inventory to meet potential customer demand.
+Contrary to popular belief, it is never our desire to be sold out of anything - we'd always prefer to fill every order that comes in for a plant, even the most in-demand new selections.

 Phase Five - Plant, Meet World

 Decisions on a new plant are being made right up until the Spring Meadow catalog is sent to the printer.
 Even after the catalog is mailed and plants are shipped, the ultimate fate of a new plant is never secure.
 Everyone has to have success: the propagator, the grower, landscape, the retailer and the end consumer.
 If a plant fails for any of these people, it will not be successful.
 If new plant is trialed and tested in twelve different locations, but fails in your zip code, it fails.
 Eventually the best plants win out, and this is ultimately determined by the market.